Françoise d'Humières: Career

-When her spouse died in 1550, he was succeeded as governor by Claude d'Urfé, who was given charge of the finances of the royal nursery, but the king confirmed Françoise d'Humières as main governess with the responsibility for his children.
+When Jean d'Humières died suddenly in July 1550, he was succeeded as governor by Claude d'Urfé, who was given charge of the finances of the royal nursery, but the king confirmed Françoise d'Humières as main governess with the responsibility for his children.
+She quarreled with d'Urfé and the physicians appointed to attend the children.
+Her wage as governess of the Dauphin in 1553 was 1,200 Livres tournois.